-EDITOR’S NOTE: Traveleater Ed Lansink of Malta Uncovered shares with us some of his favorite places to eat in the Republic of Malta.
+EDITOR’S NOTE: Traveleater Ed Lansink of Malta Uncovered shares with us some of his favourite restaurants in the Republic of Malta.

 If you’re looking for an excellent place to spend your next gastronomical adventure, then why not consider the beautiful island of Malta?
 This Mediterranean paradise continues to fascinate food lovers thanks to its wide variety of traditional and local cuisines, which are influenced by other international kitchens as well, like the Italian as well as the North African one.

-Over the years, the country has seen an influx of eateries that offer a taste of the Maltese palate.
+Over the years, Malta has seen an influx of restaurants that offer a taste of the Maltese palate.
 In fact, a seemingly endless range of restaurants dot the streets of Malta for tourists and locals to enjoy.
-From casual meals out and street eats to more sophisticated dining, there’s definitely a place to keep you sated.
+From casual dining and cheap eats to more sophisticated Michelin Guide restaurants, there’s definitely a place to keep you sated.

-Check out the top 10 best places to eat in Malta in our list below.
+Check out the top 10 restaurants to visit in Malta in our list below.

 Save This on Pinterest!

 No time to read this article on the best restaurants in Malta?
 Click on the save button and pin it for later!

 10 OF THE BEST & MOST POPULAR RESTAURANTS IN MALTA